julien01A/cif_evolution/4. Drawing of cifA and cifB and genetic environment/README.md

 print(combined_plot)
 ```

-For the final plot, we can merge the cif operon phylogeny (see the directory part.5) and arrange *cifA-cifB* according to their phylogenetic placement.
+For the final plot, we can merge the *cif* operon phylogeny (see the directory part.5) and arrange *cifA-cifB* according to their phylogenetic placement.

 ## 2. Drawing of RAGE and WO prophage environments
-First, using the Prokka annotation, database searches in RAGE and WO with OrthoFinder and blastP (see the directory part.3), we created a table grouping key information about syntenic gene environments bordering *cifA-cifB*.
+First, using the Prokka annotation, followed by database searches in RAGE and WO with OrthoFinder and blastP, we created a table grouping key information about syntenic gene environments bordering *cifA-cifB*.
 An example of this table, named `Environment.txt`, is provided for two typical *cifA-cifB* environments: RAGE and WO prophages. eg. (i) *Rickettsia hoogstraalii* strain CS carry *cif* operon in a RAGE module on contig29 (see `RhooCS.gbk` for full genome annotated raw data Prokka file, or `RhooCS_29.txt` for contig29 only), (ii) *Mesenet longicola* strain GL2 carry *cif* operon in a WO prophage or WO-like island on contig9 (see `MesenetGL2.gbk` for full genome annotated raw data Prokka file, or `MesenetGL2_9.txt` for contig9 only).
 The `Environment.txt` table indicates the distinct ORFs identified by Prokka ('Prokka_name') and their correspondance in the RAGE/WO databases ('Gene').
 Regarding the two examples, contig29 of *R. hoogstraalii* CS contains 92 ORFs (only 56 are presented in the `Environment.txt` table); contig9 of *M. lonficola* GL2 hold 22 ORFs (all presented in `Environment.txt`).

 We develop a specific R script capable of (i) reading the `RhooCS_29.txt` and `MesenetGL2_9.txt` files (derived from `RhooCS.gbk` and `MesenetGL2.gbk`),  extracting key information such as the number of ORFs, ORF lengths, distances between ORFs, and coding strand orientation, and (ii) reading the `Environment.txt` table to compare Prokka annotation names from `RhooCS_29.txt` and `MesenetGL2_9.txt` with their corresponding entries in the RAGE/WO databases.
 Finally, this script generates a genomic plot of the selected contigs (see `plot_examples.png`), highlighting *cif* operons and their neighboring RAGE or WO prophage environments.